foundry-ai/foundry/docs/index.rst

-Welcome to foundry's documentation!
+Welcome to Foundry's documentation!
 ==================================

-**foundry** is a Python library for rapid jax development, providing a high-level interface for training neural networks, as well as tools for diffusion models, reinforcement learning, and optimization.
+**Foundry** is a Python library for rapid jax development, providing a high-level interface for training neural networks, as well as tools for diffusion models, reinforcement learning, and optimization.